DB

 BQ can handle date data.

-Then we would like to handle "from-to" record like below.
+Then sometimes we handle "from-to" record like below.

-Once we get this record, we want to convert it to each date like below.
+Once we get this record, we would like to convert it to each date records like below.

 date